 Instilling trust by experimenting with offers such as free despatch or no-hassle returns is a simple way to begin exploring what drives the best response from your target market.

 Another example of winning the hearts of customers is by understanding their expectations.
 For instance, did you know that posting special on-site verbiage called an “impressum” is an essential trust signal for German customers?
 Companies based beyond Germany’s borders need not include this content on their German sites, but German users expect it—and often lose trust when they don’t see it.

 An easy way for global e-commerce sites to inspire further consumer trust is to clearly display that they accept local payment methods.
 We’ve found that conversions and revenue skyrockets when local consumers can easily see that they can use their preferred payment method at checkout.

 Finally, a security-minded website migration from http:// to https:// may not be enough for global shoppers to feel like they’re transacting in a secure environment.
-This is because there are local security companies that are recognized by market.
-Leveraging these, and promoting them on your localized site, should help remove any fear from local shoppers.
+This is because there are local security companies that are recognised by market.
+Leveraging these, and promoting them on your localised site, should help remove any fear from local shoppers.